KimKyongWoo/api/Prepare/Building/index.md

 nav_enabled: true
 ---

-# Over View
+# OverView
 ---

-These functions allow you to view information related to buildings managed by the organisation of the API.
-You can view a list of buildings managed within the organisation, as well as information about the floors belonging to each building.
+These functions provide access to information about buildings managed by your organization.
+- Retrieve a list of all buildings registered under the organizatio
+- Retrieve floor information for each building.

-## Building List
+# Get Building List
 ---

-A function that allows users to view basic information about all buildings managed by the organisation in list form.
+Returns basic information for all buildings managed by the organization.
-The results of the search are as follows.
+Response example:

 {: .note}
 >